 Emotions in Writing: The Author's Guide to Stirring Up Big Feels

-Let’s go forth and conquer writing with emotion – here’s a recap of the tips:
+Now, go forth and conquer writing with emotion – here’s a quick recap:

-Journal to first understand your own emotions – this will lead to more relatable descriptions of emotion.
+First, journal to understand your emotions – this will allow you to write more relatable descriptions.

-Dig deep into your own emotions to observe how they surface – describe that process to your reader.
+Dig deep into your emotions to observe how they surface – describe this process for your readers.

-Draw on your own experience to bring emotions alive – your reader will connect and feel more.
+Draw on your own experiences to bring emotions to life – your readers will connect better with your writing and feel it more deeply.

-Use words that align with the emotion to be felt by your reader – be conscious of meaning, connotations and synonyms.
+Use words that align with the emotions you want your readers to feel – be conscious of meanings, connotations and synonyms.

-When writing fiction, spend time developing the characters across many layers – this will make your character’s feelings and behaviours more relatable to your reader.
+When writing fiction, spend time developing multi-layered characters – this will make their feelings and behaviours more relatable to your readers.